 We treat handles like the jewellery of the kitchen.
-Here, we chose aged brass handles that feel substantial in the hand.
+Here, we chose antique brass handles that feel substantial in the hand.
 Note the long, elegant drop handles on the tall cabinets versus the neat knobs on the drawers.
 These choices aren’t accidental; they break up the wall of cabinetry and reinforce that freestanding furniture aesthetic we were chasing.

 This is the modern farmhouse done right.
 It balances the nostalgia of a timber-topped island with the precision of modern joinery.
 It’s bright, airy, and incredibly practical – a room designed for slow mornings and Sunday roasts.